 - Whether a doctor prescribes antiviral drugs (e.g. Tamiflu) to a patient will depend on the circumstances and health needs of the patient, taking into consideration the presence of any contraindication and balancing the benefits of taking the antiviral drugs against the possible adverse side effects.
 Indiscriminate use of antiviral drugs may give rise to drug resistance.

-- Prophylaxis should be prescribed by registered doctors.
+- People who have had contact with infected birds may be given antiviral drugs preventatively.
+While antiviral drugs are most often used to treat influenza, they also can be used to prevent infection in someone who has been exposed to influenza viruses.
+Prophylaxis should be prescribed by registered doctors.
 Its effectiveness lasts as long as the drugs are being taken and ceases once the drugs are stopped.
 Self-medication is not encouraged because of the potential side effects and possibility of emergence of antiviral resistance.

 - Travellers if feeling unwell when outside Hong Kong, especially if having a fever or cough, should wear a surgical mask and inform the hotel staff or tour leader and seek medical advice at once.